WanjaNjunge/e2e-testing-cypress/README.md

 # OpenCart Project Setup and End-to-end Testing with Docker

-This directory contains an OpenCart project set up with Docker, along with end-to-end testing using GitHub Actions workflows.
+This repository contains an OpenCart project set up with Docker, along with end-to-end testing using GitHub Actions workflows.

 ## Setup